Diffusion through complex confining environments: fluctuating triply periodic minimal surfaces: Results

 We investigate diffusion through a P-surface as shown in Fig.~\ref{fig:example}.
 First we keep $M_\mathbf{R}$ constant, while varying $l$.
 A larger radius of the diffusing spherical object makes it more difficult to fit through narrow pores.
 Figure~\ref{fig:MSD} shows the mean squared displacement (MSD) for the three different radii of the diffusing particle, $l=6,7,8$, with $M_\mathbf{R}=1$ ($M_\mathbf{R}$ has the dimension of $M_\phi \epsilon^2$).
 There are three different regimes.
 For short times, the MSD is linear with the diffusion coefficient of a free particle, $D_0=M_\mathbf{R}k_BT$.
 At intermediate times, there is a subdiffusive regime, where the confinement by the membrane structure becomes apparent.
 This regime starts a bit earlier for larger radii, because for larger particles the accessible volume inside a cavity is effectively smaller.
 Similarly, the decrease in slope is more pronounced and resembles a plateau in Fig.~\ref{fig:MSD} for larger radii.
 After some time, the particle escapes through a fluctuating pore into the next cavity.
 The larger the particle is, the longer it takes until this escape happens.
 We note that without the membrane fluctuations, this escape were not possible.
 Although the narrowest point of a channel confined by the P-surface with a unit cell size of 40 has an approximate radius of 10, which is larger than all radii considered here, we need to take into account the transition layer of the phase-field describing the membrane $\phi$ and the particle $k(r)$.
 From Eq.~\eqref{eq:tanh} and Eq.~\eqref{eq:kernel}, we know that it is approximately $\sqrt{2}$ wide but not sharply defined.
 Thus, in order to determine the effective size of the pores exactly, we instead calculate directly the energy barrier for the particle.
 As Fig.~\ref{fig:barrier} shows, the energy barrier at the narrowest point of a channel is larger than $k_BT$ for the particle radii considered in Fig.~\ref{fig:MSD}.
 Finally, at longer times, the motion appears diffusive again, see Fig.~\ref{fig:MSD}.

 For further analysis, we keep the radius $l$ constant and change the mobility $M_\mathbf{R}$.
 Figure~\ref{fig:MSD2} shows the resulting MSD.

 The time axis in this figure displays the time normalized to the timescale of free diffusion, $tM_\mathbf{R}$, so that we can compare measurements at different particle speeds.
 We note that the MSD on small timescales therefore collapses on one common curve for all particle radii, as it is equal to that of a free particle.
-However, when the dynamics of the particle is much faster ($M_\mathbf{R}=10$) or much slower ($M_\mathbf{R}=0.1$) the long-term MSD is lower than when the two timescales coincide ($M_\mathbf{R}=1$).
+However, when the dynamics of the particle is much faster ($M_\mathbf{R}=10$) than the dynamics of the membrane, the long-term MSD is lower than when the two timescales coincide ($M_\mathbf{R}=1$) or when the particle is slower ($M_\mathbf{R}=0.1$).
 We suspect that this effect is related to the rate of jumping to the next cavity.
-As an underlying reason, deformation of the membrane induced by the particle makes slipping through a pore more likely.
-For $M_\mathbf{R}=10$, the membrane becomes effectively static from the point of view of the particle and does not react to its presence.
-In the other extreme of $M_\mathbf{R}=0.1$, deformations of the membrane caused by the particle relax to quickly compared to the speed of the particle.
+As an underlying reason, widening of pores due to thermal fluctuations makes slipping through a pore more likely.
+For $M_\mathbf{R}=10$, the membrane becomes effectively static from the point of view of the particle, so that no new pathways can open.
+In the other extreme of $M_\mathbf{R}=0.1$, deformations of the membrane relax quickly compared to the speed of the particle.

+Finally, we wish to consider the role of another potential effect that may facilitate diffusion of objects through pores that, in equilibrium, are of insufficient diameter.
+The object itself, when pushing through its motion into the pore, may deform the membrane and widen the pore to enable passage.
+This process goes beyond the fact that pores can open due to the fluctuations.